 National Inventory

 According to article 38 bis of the Law 25/1964, from 29th April, on Nuclear Energy (LEN), radioactive waste management in Spain, including spent fuel, and decommissioning, dismantling and closure of nuclear sites, is categorized as an essential public service entrusted to the State, being this responsibility submitted to Empresa Nacional de Residuos Radiactivos, S.A.
 S.M.E.
 (Enresa), according to the General Radioactive Waste Plan (GRWP) approved by the Government.
-Currently, the 6th Radioactive Waste Plan approved in 2006, is in force.
+Currently, the 7th General Plan for Radioactive Waste, approved by the Government on 27th December 2023.

 Additionally, Royal Decree 102/2014, from 21st February, for a safe and responsible management of the nuclear spent fuel and the radioactive wastes, sets in its article 9, as one of Enresa’s responsibilities, the preparation and management of the National Inventory for Spent Fuel and Radioactive Wastes, which shall include wastes and spent fuel definitively disposed of, after the closure of the installation where they are allocated.